singator/grouper/mytesting/paper.md

 # Summary

-A test of citation [@anwar2003student].
+Collaborative learning pedagogies are increasing in prominence in higher education.
+However, the realisation of these pedagogies’ benefits depend on how educators assign learners to groups.
+Because such assignments can be time-consuming and subjective, there is a need for an algorithmic solution for them.
+In this paper, we present `grouper`, an easy-to-use and free R package that implements two flexible group allocation strategies in an automated and objective manner. `grouper` was designed to ease the burden on educators adopting collaborative learning pedagogies in their courses, and has been evaluated on two undergraduate courses described here.

 # Statement of Need

-Institutes of Higher Learning (IHLs) are increasingly using collaborative learning pedagogies.
-These pedagogies have the potential to benefit learners in terms of deeper understanding of course content, as well as teamwork skills which are highly valued in professional settings.
-However, the realisation of these benefits depend on how educators assign learners to groups.
+Institutes of Higher Learning (IHLs) are increasingly using collaborative learning pedagogies, which can benefit learners through deeper understanding of course content and teamwork skills.
+However, the realisation of these sought-after benefits depend on how educators assign learners to groups.

-Educators have formulated various mathematical models to perform this assignment.
-For instance, @anwar2003student and @meyer2009optassign developed models that aimed to maximise students' project preferences.
-Other formulations prioritise maximising diversity in backgrounds and balance in skills:
+Educators have formulated various mathematical models to perform this
-@mcguirk2020assigning described a complex integer linear  programming model to assign students to discussion groups, considering not only preferences but also group size, and group composition.
-Yet other models address related but distinct problems such as assigning students to elective courses [@berovs2015integer] or incorporating staff workload into student-to-project supervisor assignments [@ramotsisi2022optimization].
+assignment: [@anwar2003student] and [@meyer2009optassign] developed models that prioritised maximising students' project preferences; [@mcguirk2020assigning] developed a model that prioritised students' preferences, group sizes and group composition.
+Other models address related, but distinct, problems such as assigning students to elective courses [@berovs2015integer] or incorporating staff workload into student-to-project supervisor assignments [@ramotsisi2022optimization].

-As part of our research into the problem, in-depth interviews with two faculty members from from contrasting disciplines were also conducted.
+As part of our research, we also conducted in-depth interviews with two professors from contrasting disciplines.

-The first professor interviewed was from the School of Computing at National University of Singapore.
-In his course, the professor allowed students to form form sub-groups, on their own, of up to three members.
-Sub-groups were then paired up to create larger project teams of six.
-The pairing was carried out with the objective of neutralizing differences in skill levels across the final teams.
+The first professor, from the School of Computing at National University of Singapore, allowed students to self-form sub-groups of up to three members in his course.
+These sub-groups were then paired to create larger project teams of six, in order to neutralize differences in skill levels across the final teams.

-This is a similar procedure that we utilise in one of the courses in our own department (Department of Statistics and Data Science).
-However, instead of utilising skills, we prioritised the preference of each self-formed group for their roles and topics.
-Allowing students to form groups on their own ensures familiarity within sub-groups, but, by matching sub-groups randomly, students are possibly forced to collaborate with a group they may not know so well.
-This replicates what happens at the workplace.
+We utilised a similar procedure in a course in our department (Department of Statistics and Data Science).
+However, instead of utilising skills, we prioritised  each self-formed sub-group's preference for their roles and topics.
+While self-formed sub-groups ensure familiarity between members in the sub-group, matching sub-groups randomly possibly forces students to collaborate with others whom they may not know well, replicating workplace scenarios.

-In the second interview, we approached a faculty member from the Department of Communications and New Media to gain a better understanding of the practical challenges in group allocation for courses in the Arts and Social Sciences field.
-The professor indicated that, for certain topics/tasks, the main objective in group allocation is to achieve diversity.
-According to her, the ideal group should encompass a range of viewpoints and expertise, drawn from varied academic specializations and personal backgrounds, e.g. year of study.
-She explained that when group members come from diverse backgrounds, they are able to understand the problem from multiple angles; this generally leads to a broader range of innovative solutions.
+The second professor, from the Department of Communications and New Media, provided additional perspective on practical challenges in group allocation for courses in the Arts and Social Sciences.
+For her, the main objective in group allocation is to achieve diversity, especially for certain topics/tasks; the ideal group should encompass varied viewpoints and expertise, drawn from different academic specializations and personal backgrounds, e.g. year of study.
+She explained that having group members from diverse backgrounds facilitates understanding the problem from multiple angles, generally leading to more innovative solutions.

-In summary, from our interviews and our literature review, we observe there are several factors that educators could prioritise when performing group assignment in higher education.
-Whichever factor is used, it is apparent that there is a need for an algorithmic solution to the assignment phase.
+In summary, our literature review and interviews highlight several factors that educators could prioritise when performing group assignment in higher education.
+Whichever factor is used, it is apparent that there is a need for an algorithmic solution for the assignment.
 This would ease the burden on the instructor, while providing an objective procedure for the assignment.
 Our contribution is an R package `grouper` that offers two flexible group allocation strategies.

 # Functionality and Usage

-`grouper` provides two distinct optimisation models, both of which are are formulated as integer linear programs.
+`grouper` provides two distinct integer linear programming optimisation models.

-The Preference-Based Assignment (PBA) model allows educators to assign student groups to topics primarily to maximise overall student preferences for those topics.
+The Preference-Based Assignment (PBA) model allows educators to assign student groups to topics to maximise overall student preferences for those topics.
 The topics can be viewed as project titles.
 The model allows for repetitions of each project title.
-It is also possible to allow each project team to be comprised of multiple sub-groups in this formulation.
+This formulation also allows each project team to comprise multiple sub-groups.

-To execute the optimisation routine, an instructor needs to prepare:
+To execute the optimisation routine, an instructor prepares:

 1. A group composition table listing the member students within each self-formed group.
 2. A preference matrix containing the preference that each self-formed group has for each topic.
 3. A YAML file defining the remaining parameters of the model.

-The Diversity-Based Assignment (DBA) model enables educators to assign students to groups and topics with the dual aims of maximising diversity (based on student attributes) within groups and balancing specific skill levels across different groups.
-These are formulated in a single objective function with weights assigned to each component.
+The Diversity-Based Assignment (DBA) model enables educators to assign students to groups and topics with the dual, but weighted, aims of maximising diversity (based on student attributes) within groups and balancing specific skill levels across different groups.

-To execute the DBA optimisation routine, the instructor needs to prepare:
+To execute the DBA optimisation routine, the instructor prepares:

 1. A group composition table containing:
-    *   the member students within each self-formed group,
+    -   the member students within each self-formed group,
-    *   the demographics that will be used to compute pairwise dissimilarity between students, and
+    -   the demographics that will be used to compute pairwise dissimilarity between students, and
-    *   a numeric measure of each student's skill.
+    -   a numeric measure of each student's skill.
 2. A YAML file defining the remaining parameters of the model.

 # Application to Courses